 • Remedying Category 1 hazards (Section 11 Housing Act 2004)

-• Clearing overgrown gardens (Section 4 Prevention of Damage by Pests Act 1949)
+• Clearing overgrown gardens with proven current pest issues (Section 4 Prevention of Damage by Pests Act 1949)

 • Clearing accumulations of putrescible waste (Section 80 Environmental Protection Act 1990)